Helm Best Practices and Recommendations

 └── values.yaml

-You can’t have stuff like
+You can’t have a line like this in your CRD.

 name: {{ .Chart.Name }}

-In your CRD, just the exact content you want to pass along:
+It should be the exact content you want to pass along:

 name: someName